jiafenggit/EasyTimer/README.md

  };

   /*
-   * Will run Demo class every 2 seconds.
+   * Will run Tick() function in Demo class every 2 seconds.
    * Second parameter is set to "true", which means
    * that this timer will unlimitedly repeat.
 If set to false,
    * it will only run once before being removed